Coronation of George IV: Preparations

 In accordance with the vogue for Romanticism and with his own taste for flamboyant clothes, George insisted that the participants should dress in Tudor and Stuart period costumes.
 Peers were expected to provide their own clothing and a display of the required styles was staged at the College of Arms in June 1820 for the benefit of their lordships' tailors.
 The resulting outfits on the day, according to one report, "produced much amusement among the ladies"; but Sir Walter Scott enthused over the "gay and gorgeous and antique dress which floated before the eye".
-George's personal coronation outfit cost more than £24,000; his 27 feet red velvet robe was afterwards sold to Madame Tussaud for display in her wax museum, but was eventually rediscovered and has been used at every coronation since that of George V in 1911.
+George's personal coronation outfit cost more than £24,000; his 27 feet red velvet robe was afterwards sold to Madame Tussaud for display in her wax museum.

 Although many of the Crown Jewels had been inherited from George's ancestors, he spared no expense in enhancing their magnificence.
 St Edward's Crown, dating from 1661, was actually only a frame, and most of the jewels had to be hired to be set in it; this cost £375,000 in 1821.
 The new Coronation Crown of George IV was commissioned at an estimated cost of over £50,000.
 A crown-like hatband for George's plumed hat, now known as the George IV State Diadem, cost £8,000, while coronets for the royal dukes cost £4,000 and for the princesses, £2,000 each.
 In contrast, coronets for the extended royal family were produced for £40 each at the next coronation.